awsdocs/aws-cryptography-overview-developer-guide/doc_source/awspki-service-pca.md

 # AWS Certificate Manager Private Certificate Authority<a name="awspki-service-pca"></a>

-AWS Certificate Manager Private Certificate Authority \(ACM PCA\) is a private [certificate authority \(CA\)](pki-concepts.md#concept-ca) service with which you can easily and securely manage your PKI CA infrastructure and your [private certificates](pki-concepts.md#concept-priv-cert)\.
-ACM PCA provides a highly available private CA service without the investment and maintenance costs of operating your own subordinate CA\.
-By extending the scope of [AWS Certificate Manager ACM](awspki-service-acm.md) to private certificates, ACM PCA helps you manage both public and private certificates from within one PKI environment\.
+AWS Certificate Manager Private Certificate Authority is a managed private CA service that extends ACM certificate management to private certificates\.
+With private certificates you can authenticate resources inside an organization\.
+Private certificates allow entities like users, web servers, VPN users, internal API endpoints, and IoT devices to prove their identity and establish encrypted communications channels\.
+With ACM Private CA, you can create complete CA hierarchies, including root and subordinate CAs, without the investment and maintenance costs of operating your own certificate authority\.

+With a private CA, you avoid many of the constraints that are imposed on public certificates and CAs\.
+Using the ACM Private CA console and API operations, you can do the following:
++ Create certificates with any subject name you want\.
++ Create certificates with any expiration date you want\.
++ Use any supported private key algorithm and key length\.
++ Use any supported signing algorithm\.
++ Configure certificates in bulk using templates\.

-You can use ACM PCA to perform a variety of PKI\-related tasks, including the creation of private CAs and the generation, validation, renewal, maintenance, and deletion of private certificates\.
-For more information about ACM PCA, see the [ACM PCA User Guide](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaWelcome.html)\.
+For more information about ACM Private CA, see the [AWS Certificate Manager Private Certificate Authority User Guide](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaWelcome.html)\.